Did you know that more than 13% of all fraud cases reported happened in nonprofits? Many of these frauds occur in the reimbursement process.

 This is the most crucial problem with expense management.
 Seemingly small, it is often listed in the bottom of everyone’s priority list.
 Repeated negligence often leads to a snowball effect which ultimately shows up as underspending towards the cause, and overspending on operational costs.

-Expense management software can help eliminate these bottlenecks and enhance control.
+An expense management software can help eliminate these bottlenecks and enhance control.
 Though spreadsheets might look tempting for managing employee expenses, they are not sufficient.
 The same is true of systems built on ERPs.
 Though these methods serve as a basic tool for managing expenses, they lack a crucial component - controlling and managing business expenses.

 Project managers are required to ensure maximum funds are spent towards a cause with minimum wastage.
 This can be difficult if there is no visibility into the spending trends of employees and volunteers.
 Further, the problem can compound if projects are run on limited or low budgets.